Deviations from Gaussian White Noise in Stochastic Inflation: Summary and Conclusions

 In section~\ref{sec:window} we studied the effect of the window function by switching from the sharp cutoff, i.e., a step function $W(\kappa)=\theta(\kappa-1)$, to a non-sharp cutoff, which we took for simplicity to be a piecewise liner window function, as depicted in figure~\ref{fig:window-function}.
 The width $2\delta$ of this window function controls the time extent $\Delta N_\pm$ of the noise correlation and thus the memory of the stochastic process, as exemplified by eq.~\eqref{DN-vs-delta} and figure~\ref{fig:noise-window} (left).
 We found that just adding the width $\delta$ to the window function (but keeping the exact dS background and the vacuum state) doesn't spoil the stationarity of the noise; so in this regard, this is simpler than the case of Subsection~\ref{ssec:white-var}.
 However, this time we have a colored noise, with the power spectrum given by eq.~\eqref{power-window-dS} and plotted in figure~\ref{fig:noise-window} (right).
 Of course, some of the aspects of our simplistic window function~\eqref{W} are nonphysical, because it lacks the smoothness properties mentioned in ref.~\cite{Winitzki:1999ve}.
 Nevertheless the appearance of color is an inevitable feature of a non-sharp cutoff.
 More explicitly, we have a stationary Gaussian colored noise, with correlator $\langle \xi_\phi(N_1) \xi_\phi(N_2) \rangle$ of the form of eq.~\eqref{2pt-corr}, i.e., a function (other than the delta function) of the time difference $N_1-N_2$.

 In section~\ref{sec:state} we considered a non-Bunch-Davies initial state $|\Psi\rangle$.
 One immediate consequence was loss of Gaussianity.
 We noticed that in order to have a nontrivial perturbative deviation form white noise, we must have a sum over two-particle states, as in eq.~\eqref{Psi-C2}.
-(Incidentally, the widely studied states that differ from the Bunch-Davies by a Bogoliubov transformation cannot produce colored noise.)
+(Incidentally, the widely studied states that differ from the Bunch-Davies by a Bogoliubov transformation cannot produce colored noise, nor can any eigenstate of momentum.
+On the other hand, there is a limit on the duration of inflation to avoid backreaction in a non-Bunch-Davies state, which we showed is not severe.)
 For a special case that analytical calculation was possible we derived the correlator of the noise in eq.~\eqref{NLO-correlator-Psi}, which is non-stationary and therefore its spectral properties are described by the instantaneous power spectrum --- as opposed to the usual power spectrum --- which we found in eq.~\eqref{inst-power-Psi}.
 This provides us with the most general deviation from Gaussian white noise: a non-stationary non-Gaussian colored noise.
 It means that the correlator $\langle \xi_\phi(N_1) \xi_\phi(N_2) \rangle$ is not only a function of both $N_1$ and $N_2$, but also higher order correlators are not derivable from the 2-point correlator in the manner of Gaussian variables.

 An obvious consequence of a non-white noise is the emergence of memory in the stochastic process.
 Therefore, the resulting Lagnevin equation cannot be tackled by the conventional methods and a different Fokker-Planck equation will arise.
 There are some methods available in the literature to handle this issue, but it is not the purpose of this paper and we leave such investigations for a future work.